 There are more Michelin starred restaurants in Copenhagen than in any other city in Europe.
 For some travelers, that’s a big deal.
 If you want to end your visit to Copenhagen with an unforgettable meal, you have plenty of restaurants to choose from.

 Noma was ranked as the #1 restaurant in the world in 2010, 2011, 2012, and 2014.
-It is moving to a new location in Copenhagen and will be reopening in May 2018.
+It recently moved to a new location in Copenhagen and reopened in May 2018.
 Here is the link to their website so you can make your reservation.

 For more information on Michelin-starred restaurants in Copenhagen, visit the Visit Denmark website.
 If you plan on dining at one of these restaurants, make your reservation as far in advance as possible.